Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators

 \subsection{Insecure Namespace-Scoped Resource Reference}

-Insecure Namespace-Scoped Resource Reference vulnerability arises when an Operator processing namespace-scoped resources, the fields of which are then used by the Operator to reference resources in other namespaces.
+Insecure \Namespace-Scoped Resource Reference vulnerability arises when an Operator processing \namespace-scoped resources, the fields of which are then used by the Operator to reference resources in other namespaces.
 This vulnerability fundamentally undermines Kubernetes namespace isolation by enabling attackers to indirectly access resources from namespaces they are otherwise restricted from accessing.

 \mypar{Attack Flow} As illustrated in \autoref{fig:attack-flow}, consider two namespaces: an attacker namespace and a victim namespace containing sensitive resources.
 The Roles and RoleBindings claim that the attacker can only access resources in their namespace and cannot access those in the victim's namespace.